How to Install VSCodium on Ubuntu Linux

 sudo snap install codium --classic

-The --classic flag grants VSCodium full system access needed for development tools, terminal integration, and extension functionality.
+Note that the --classic flag grants VSCodium full system access, which is needed for development tools, terminal integration, and extension functionality.

 Method 3: Install VSCodium via Flatpak

-As an alternative, Flatpak offers sandboxed application installation with system-wide availability.
-This method requires the Flatpak package manager and Flathub repository setup.
+As another option, Flatpak offers sandboxed application installation with system-wide availability.
+However, this method requires the Flatpak package manager and Flathub repository setup.

 Enable Flathub Repository for VSCodium